 This system is similar to the Zbrush sculpting techniques and allows the users to add and remove geometry at will.
 However, the mesh generated in the process is densely triangulated.
 The sculpting technique in this software is advanced and beginners will be comfortable in using it.

 Sculptris is an alternative to Blender.
-This app was developed by Tomas Petterson as a hobby coding project.
+This digital sculpting software was developed by Tomas Petterson as a hobby coding project.
 However, it was very impressive and Pixologic picked it in 2010, and Tomas joined the programming team.

-If you are looking for a software for 3D modeling and texturing techniques, you can use this software.
+If you are looking for a 3D tools for 3D modeling techniques, you can use this software.
 It enables the users to draw, sculpt and create forms fast, using ‘Dynamic Tesselation’ and triangular polygons.
 The app can add geometry as required.
 However, the mesh developed in the process is dense and is formed only of triangles.
 This is fine for objects that are static, but in case it is used in a low-poly environment or animated, it will need retopologising.

 Stay in touch with us for all relevant updates and information about the entire 3D domain.